ispc/ispc/docs/ispc.rst

 The ``ispc`` standard library includes a mechanism for adding ``assert()`` statements to ``ispc`` program code.
 Like ``assert()`` in C, the ``assert()`` function takes a single boolean expression as an argument.
-If the expression evaluates to true at runtime, then a diagnostic error message printed and the ``abort()`` function is called.
+If the expression evaluates to false at runtime, then a diagnostic error message printed and the ``abort()`` function is called.

-When called with a ``varying`` quantity, an assertion triggers if the expression evaluates to true for any any of the executing program instances at the point where it is called.
+When called with a ``varying`` quantity, an assertion triggers if the expression evaluates to false for any any of the executing program instances at the point where it is called.
 Thus, given code like:

 ::